Nawal Nasrallah: Scholarly works

 Nasrallah is an expert on medieval Arab cuisine, on the literary culture of Arabic cookbooks, and on the cuisines of modern Iraq and its historical precursors, including ancient Mesopotamia.
 She has also prepared language learning materials for Iraqi colloquial Arabic.

 In 2007, Nasrallah translated the earliest surviving Arabic cookbook, Kitab al-tabikh (“The Book of Cooking”) attributed to the tenth-century writer variously known as Ibn al-Warraq or as Ibn Sayyar al-Warraq.
 Her edition draws upon versions of the manuscript that survive in Oxford, Helsinki, and Istanbul.
 In 2008, she won an honorable mention in adult non-fiction from the Arab American National Museum for it.
 The cookbook combines recipes that its author, a courtier in the Abbasid Caliphate centered in Baghdad, drew from more than twenty other cookbooks to which he had access.
 Scholars have drawn upon this edition not only for insights into what elites may have eaten, but also for how cooks may have prepared and served the food in terms of utensils and ceramics, with implications for Islamic-era archaeological research.

 In 2011, Nasrallah published Dates: A Global History, which explores the historical, nutritional, cultural, and symbolic value of dates in the Middle East and beyond, while also describing its anatomy, nomenclature, cultivation, and cultural associations.
 The book illuminates the various legends associated with dates throughout history, such as the Greek myth of the date palm’s connection to the phoenix, which influenced the botanical naming of the date palm as Phoenix dactylifera.

 In 2017, Nasrallah translated and published an edition of a fourteenth-century Mamluk-era cookbook from Egypt.
 Known in Arabic as Kanz al-fawāʾid fī tanwīʿ al-mawāʾid, the book appeared in her English edition as Treasure Trove of Benefits and Variety at the Table.
 In this volume, Nasrallah also included adaptations of some of these fourteenth-century recipes for modern kitchens.

 More recently, in 2019, Nawal Nasrallah contributed to a volume about ancient Mesopotamian texts in Yale University’s Babylonian collection, while citing recipes recorded on cuneiform tablets.

 Nasrallah's 2021 translation into English of Best of Delectable Foods and Dishes from al-Andalus and al-Maghrib: A Cookbook by Thirteenth-Century Andalusi Scholar Ibn Razīn al-Tujībī (1227–1293) was shortlisted for the 2022 Sheikh Zayed Book Award in the Translation category.
+She won the award in 2026 for her translation of a 13th century Arabic text into English.